qnikst/haskell-distributed.github.com/source/tutorial/getting-to-know-processes.rst

-The core of Cloud Haskell's concurrency and distribution support resides in the [distributed-process][distributed-process] library.
+The core of Cloud Haskell's concurrency and distribution support resides in the :hackage-pkg:`distributed-process` library.
 As well as the APIs necessary for starting nodes and forking processes on them, we find all the basic primitives required to

 * spawn processes locally and remotely
 * send and receive messages, optionally using typed channels